 GATF is centred on incontinence …. but we’re also big on encouraging young women to talk about taboo issues ….. especially health issues!

-Encountering any form of bias and abuse can impact our health, especially our mental health, because it can be traumatic for us to experience.
+Encountering any form of bias, abuse or violence can impact our health, especially our mental health, because it can be traumatic for us to experience.
 Its not easy for sure.
 Getting professional help can give us a huge hand in dealing with the effects that some of us may feel very deeply.
 Taking a step at a time is so important along with having a trusted and supportive network to help us along the way to HEAL!
 If talking with friends or family is not easy, then see below for some trusted help from reputable organisations here in Australia in taking those important steps.

 Keeping it simple down below